Noise-Related Organizations

 Noise Nuisance (UK) — Founded in 2012 by a group of legal, academic, and noise-enforcement professionals who volunteer in their spare time to provide advice and help for those suffering from noise-related anti-social behavior, and training and assistance to organizations and professionals.

-Noise Observation and Information Service for Europe (NOISE) — A service of the European Environment Agency (EEA), the EU’s equivalent of the U.S. Environmental Protection Agency (EPA).
+Noise Observation and Information Service for Europe (NOISE) — Maps of day- and night-time road, railway, airport, and industrial noise data from the European Environment Agency (EEA), the EU’s equivalent of the U.S. Environmental Protection Agency (EPA).

 Right to Quiet (Vancouver, Canada)